steveicarus/iverilog/ivtest/ivltests/README_sv_queue_locators.txt

     vector types).
     `product() with (expr)` reduces the expression result for each item.

+  * reverse() reverses the order of elements in place for queues and dynamic arrays (integral, vector, real, string, and class-handle elements as stored by Icarus).

   * For dynamic arrays, runtime support treats storage as vvp_darray (including atom-backed integral arrays), not only vvp_queue_vec4.
 See vvp/vthread.cc: get_queue_or_darray_vec4_from_net() and the %queue/* opcodes used for